danon/InflektionClient/ReadMe.md

 - Refactor, I extract code from `index.html` to `main.ts`, so it's bundled by `vite`.
   I run acceptance tests, to make sure the bundle is properly created and the behaviour is still correct.
+- I decided to separate the business logic of the application from the interface